Colombia Geisha Coffee Edwin Noreña

 Floral, Distinctive, and Delicious

-Wilton Benitez produced this magical micro-lot on his infamous farm, Granja el Paraíso-92.
-We at Rigby Roastery are proud to present a series of their lots this year via direct trade.
-Wilton’s alchemy has us enchanted.
+Edwin Noreña produced this magical micro-lot on his infamous farm, Campo Hermoso.
+Edwin’s alchemy has us enchanted.
 It is a conversation invoking brew rich in nostalgic qualities.
-It is elegant.
+It is elegant and futuristic.
+It reminds us of Sudan Rume.

 We especially enjoyed it in a conical pour over.
 Bust out the V60 or the origami.
 We recommend you dial back the TDS (about 1.33) and lower the coffee to water ratio (1:16.5) to create more clarity and structure.
 This produces a complex cup that was also palatable for the average coffee drinker.